Forrest-Z/TrajectoryOptimizationLocalPlanner/README.md

 For example: `semantic_planner 0.0,0.0,0.0 5.0,5.,6.0 esdf_obstacle_layer.layer esdf_freer.layer pointcloud.txt`

 #### Output
-Saves the planned path as colored pointcloud [XYZRGB] with highlighted planned path at the location provided as argument with name **${pointcloud_name}_plan.txt**
+Saves the planned path as colored pointcloud [XYZRGB] with highlighted planned path at the path provided as argument with name **${pointcloud_name}_plan.txt**

 ## Scripts (For Linux)
-Below you can find scripts to build and perform all the steps define in the above manual steps.
+Below you can find scripts to build and perform all the steps defined in the above steps.
 ### Code compilation
 A script to compile the code using CMake is provided in scripts directory.
 `bash scripts/compile.sh`
 ### Execution
 Scripts are also provided for each scenario to automate the complete process and save the results in output folder(contents described in the following section).
-The planned path (highlighted over scene) is saved as colored point cloud [XYZRGB format] in the output directory along with ESDF colored pointclouds for both obstacles and drivable zone .
+The planned path (highlighted over scene) is saved as colored point cloud [XYZRGB format] in the output directory along with ESDF colored pointclouds for both obstacles and drivable zone.

 `bash scripts/simple-scenario.sh`
 `bash scripts/multi-scenario.sh`